atiftwo/Pathtracer-01/ReadMe.md

 # Pathtracer project (Future):
-It's a sample SDL3 project (for now), that I'll make into a CPU path-tracer, hopefully.
+It's a sample GLFW and GLAD project (for now), that I'll make into a CPU path-tracer, hopefully.